-(c) On August 15, 2011, the Company licensed from Medimmune, LLC, a US based pharmaceutical company, certain non-exclusive rights to use patented reverse genetics technology pertaining toH5N1 influenza virus strain production for vaccines.
+(c) On August 15, 2011, the Company licensed from Medimmune, LLC, a US based pharmaceutical company, certain non-exclusive rights to use patented reverse genetics technology pertaining to H5N1 influenza virus strain production for vaccines.
 The Company has agreed to pay an upfront license fee and milestone payments of up to an aggregate of \$9.9 million based upon achievement of cumulative net sales of licensed products in China (including Hong Kong and Macau), as well as royalty payments in single digit of net sales of the licensed products in China (including Hong Kong and Macau).
 License fee and royalties of \$3,400 accrued at the end of 2011 were paid in 2012.
-In 2013, the Company obtained a new stockpile order of 3 million doses H5N1 vaccines from the Chinese government.
+In 2013, the Company obtained a new stockpile order of 3 million doses of H5N1 vaccines from the Chinese government.
 For the year ended December 31, 2013, royalties of \$1,036 was capitalized as inventory costs and included in accounts payable and accrued liabilities, which was paid in May 2014.
-No royalties were incurred for the year ended December 31,2014.
+No royalties were incurred for the years ended December 31, 2015 and 2014, respectively.

 On August 15, 2012, the Company entered into amendment agreements with Medimmune to revise the termination date of the license to December 29, 2015 as a result of amendment of the main license agreement to end on December 29, 2015.
-The other three sublicense agreements have been revised to end on April 5, 2020, July 14, 2020, and May 23, 2021, respectively.